maranemil/minify_recursive/README.md

 minify_recursive
 ================

-<p>Minify_recursive is a shell script that uses YUICOMPRESSOR to minify all css and js files recursively in a directory.</p>
+<p>Minify_recursive is a shell script that uses YUICOMPRESSOR to minify all css and js files recursively in a directory.
+In can be used in phpStorm as External Tool</p>

 <p>
 <h3>Requirements</h3>